stevej2608/solid-realworld/README.md

 - [X] Replace server API client with one based directly on openAPI
 - [X] Added diagnostic/debug logging
 - [X] Added comprehensive Vitest mock testing
+- [X] Updated workflow to build the project for GitHub Pages

 ## Running the project

+The project is hosted on on GitHub Pages, visit [https://stevej2608.github.io/solid-realworld/](https://stevej2608.github.io/solid-realworld/)

-Run the following commands (pnpm is used here but npm and yarn are both ok)
+To download, build and run the project locally, run the following commands (pnpm is used here but npm and yarn are both ok)

     git clone https://github.com/stevej2608/solid-realworld.git